grilling guides icon.Grilling Guides

 Yes, a good dunk in a marinade adds a lot of flavor to any meat.
 But, with chicken, it’s a recipe for soggy skin.
 Save it for skinless cuts.

 Applying a baste too early will add moisture to the skin before it has a chance to get crispy.
-Add it just minutes before you’re ready to take it off the grill.
+If you’re going to baste, add it just minutes before you’re ready to take it off the grill.

 Save the Sauce